HanielB/2022.2-fm/dafny.md

 # Installing Dafny

-The Dafny verifier is [available on-line](https://rise4fun.com/dafny/Hello).
-For faster responses and a smoother user experience, however, Dafny is best used as an extension for Visual Studio Code.

 To install Dafny in Visual Studio Code, you need first to download and install Visual Studio Code if you do not have it already.
 On Linux and Mac Os you will also need the latest version of Mono.

 Once you have Visual Studio Code, you can install the Dafny extension for Visual